The Dam Half and Dam Full courses are

-get the feeling of being far removed from civilization when
+get the feeling of being far from civilization when

 doing this course!
 Mostly narrow single track trails with some